ArgonDesign/alogic/doc/ports.md

 - `sync` results in an additional **valid** signal
 - `sync ready` results in additional **valid** and **ready** signals

-The _valid_ signals are driven in the forward direction, while _ready_ signals are driven in the backward direction of the port.
+The `valid` signals are driven in the forward direction, while `ready` signals are driven in the backward direction of the port.

 ### Flow control semantics

-The semantics of flow control signals, are of prime importance to designers wanting to integrate compiled Alogic entities with native Verilog modules.
+The semantics of flow control signals are of prime importance to designers wanting to integrate compiled Alogic entities with native Verilog modules.
 While the Alogic compiler takes care of synthesizing the necessary signaling to respect flow control semantics, it is important that the designer understands